uaf-t3/t3x/README.md

 ## License

-We want this tool to be available for T3 sites and others to use under an open source license.
+We want this tool to be available for T3 sites and others to use under an open-source license.
 We picked the [Apache 2.0 license](https://choosealicense.com/licenses/apache-2.0/) that provides the following features to users.
-Any contributions to this project need to be be able to eligible to be included under this license.
+Any contributions to this project must be eligible to be included under this license or as needed; any specific file must clearly be labeled if they fall under different licensing restrictions.

 | Permissions | Conditions | Limitations |
 | ----------- | ---------- | ----------- |